genomic-medicine-sweden/nallo/docs/output.md

 ## Introduction

 This document roughly describes the output structure produced by the pipeline.
 The directories listed below will be created in the results directory after the pipeline has finished.

-All paths are relative to the top-level results directory.
+> [!WARNING]
+> The following information may not be complete.

 | Directory                  | Description                                                                   |
 | -------------------------- | ----------------------------------------------------------------------------- |